Battle of Arausio: Battle

 Caepio, however, only crossed the river after a direct order from the Senate, but even then insisted on having a separate camp and ignored orders from Mallius.

-According to Mommsen, Caepio was presumably motivated into action by the thought that Maximus might be successful in negotiations and claim all the credit for a successful outcome; he launched a unilateral attack on the Cimbri camp on 6 October.
+According to historian Theodor Mommsen, Caepio was presumably motivated into action by the thought that Maximus might be successful in negotiations and claim all the credit for a successful outcome; he launched a unilateral attack on the Cimbri camp on 6 October.
 However, Caepio's force was annihilated because of the hasty nature of the assault and the tenacity of Cimbri defence.
-The Cimbri were also able to ransack Caepio's camp, which had been left practically undefended.
+The Cimbri were able to ransack Caepio's camp, which had been left practically undefended.
 Caepio himself escaped from the battle unhurt.

 With a great boost in confidence from an easy victory, the Cimbri then proceeded to destroy the force commanded by Maximus.
-Already at a low ebb due to the infighting of the commanders, this Roman force had also witnessed the complete destruction of their colleagues.
+Already at a low ebb due to the infighting of the commanders, this Roman force had witnessed the complete destruction of their comrades.
 In other circumstances the army might have fled, but the poor positioning of the camp left them with their backs to the river.
 Many tried to escape in that direction, but crossing the river would have been difficult encumbered with armor.
-The number of Romans who managed to escape were very few.
+Very few Romans managed to escape.
 This includes the servants and camp followers, who usually numbered at least half as many again as the actual troops.
 Livy, quoting Valerius Antias, states Roman losses as 80,000 soldiers and 40,000 servants and camp followers killed.

 Aftermath

 Rome was a warfaring nation and accustomed to military setbacks.
-However, the recent string of defeats ending in the calamity at Arausio was alarming for all the people of Rome.
-The defeat left them not only with a critical shortage of manpower and lost military equipment, but also with a terrifying enemy camped on the other side of the now-undefended Alpine passes.
+However, the recent string of defeats ending in the calamity at Arausio was alarming for the people of Rome.
+The defeat left them not only with a critical shortage of manpower and lost military equipment, but with a terrifying enemy camped on the other side of the now-undefended Alpine passes.
 In Rome, it was widely thought that the defeat was due to the arrogance of Caepio rather than to a deficiency in the Roman Army, and popular dissatisfaction with the ruling classes grew.

-The Cimbri next clashed with the Arverni tribe, and after a hard struggle set out for the Pyrenees instead of immediately marching into Italy.
-This gave the Romans time to re-organise and elect the man who would become known as the savior of Rome.

-The catastrophic scale of the loss, which cut a large swath through the ranks of aristocrats and commoners alike, inspired the Roman Senate and people to set aside the peacetime legal constraints that prevented a man from being consul a second time until ten years had passed since his first consulship, and to immediately propose and elect the highly skilled general Gaius Marius (despite his absence) as senior consul only three years after his first consulship.
-Then, for a further unprecedented four successive years, they continued to elect him as senior consul (thus commander-in-chief of all Roman forces) while the war was being prosecuted.
+The Cimbri next clashed with the Arverni tribe, and after a hard struggle set out for the Pyrenees, instead of immediately marching into Italy.
+This gave the Romans time to re-organise and elect new leadership.
+The catastrophic scale of the loss, which cut a swathe through aristocrats and commoners, led the Roman Senate and people to set aside the peacetime legal constraints that prevented a man from being consul a second time, until ten years had passed since his first consulship.
+They elected the skilled general Gaius Marius (despite his absence) as senior consul only three years after his first consulship.
+Then, for a further unprecedented four successive years, they continued to elect him as senior consul, thus commander-in-chief of all Roman forces, while the war was being prosecuted.
+Eventually the Romans under Marius finally defeated the Teutons and Ambrones in the Battle of Aquae Sextiae as they attempted to advance through the Alps into Italy.